btnwtn/bitwise.cool/content/words/resources-for-junior-frontend-engineers.md

 ---

 ## Preface
-As an experienced Web/Frontend Engineer I’ve had the pleasure of mentoring a few of my colleagues, both junior and not so-junior.
+As an experienced Web/Frontend Engineer I’ve had the pleasure of mentoring a few of my colleagues, both junior and not-so-junior.
 During that time I’ve accumulated a few bookmarks that are always worth sharing with my peers.

 This list is for those who want a deeper understanding of the fundamentals behind the tools and frameworks we all use.
 Whether you’re a seasoned Web/Frontend Engineer, or just getting your feet wet with the latest JS framework; there’s something here for you.